BUY NOW

 Solvent-Based

-• Quick to dry with fast evaporating properties, perfect for geometrical, complex pieces and applications
+• Quick to dry, fast evaporating, perfect for geometrical, complex pieces and applications

-• Suited for high temperatures, humid and cold places
+• Suitable for high temperatures, humid or cold spaces

 Semi-Permanent